seyerjo/fa2trakt/docs/10_code_style_guide.md

 ## 8. Performance

+- The current implementation uses `window.open`, which is synchronous and does not return a Promise or allow checking `chrome.runtime.lastError` for success/failure.
-- Optimize content scripts with observers
+- Optimize content scripts with observers.
-- Use `requestIdleCallback` for non-critical tasks
+- Use `requestIdleCallback` for non-critical tasks.
-- Limit re-renders in popups
+- Limit re-renders in popups.
-- Cache DOM selectors
+- Cache DOM selectors.
-- Memoize expensive operations
+- Memoize expensive operations.

 Example of a well-documented module: